quicwg/base-drafts/draft-ietf-quic-transport.md

 Note:

-: Modifying endpoints to apply these protections is more efficient that deploying network-based protections, as endpoints don't need to perform any additional processing when sending to an address that has been validated.
+: Modifying endpoints to apply these protections is more efficient than deploying network-based protections, as endpoints don't need to perform any additional processing when sending to an address that has been validated.